Gul-e-Rana1/Boze-frontend-practice/README.md

 - Clickable mini-thumbnails that change the main image (in relevant section)
 - Complete responsive behavior:
   - Some images hide on mobile
   - Some shift above text
-  - All alignments follow your design requirements

 ---